-Congress and the Administration have been contemplating changes to immigration policy, some of which may directly impact WIC participants.
-As clinics face a number of new questions from participants, NWA has assembled the below resources to assist WIC staff.
+Congress and the Administration have been contemplating changes to immigration policy, some of which could directly impact WIC participants.
+As clinics face a number of new questions from participants, NWA has assembled the resources below to assist WIC staff.
 Please feel free to reach out to NWA with any questions or concerns.

 Please keep NWA informed!